How public sector bodies can submit a challenge for the £20 million GovTech fund.

 - is from the main contact person for your challenge

-- copies in the director or senior organisation representative supporting your challenge proposal
+- has the backing of the director or senior organisation representative supporting your challenge proposal

 Organisations can submit more than one challenge in each round.